kimtth/podcast-download-simple/README.md

 # 🎧 Podcast MP3 Downloader

-A simple file to extract and download podcast episodes from RSS feeds.
+A simple, standalone HTML file to extract and download podcast episodes from RSS feeds.

 ## 📥Features
 - Select or enter a podcast RSS URL